College Autism Summit 2021

 October 26 – 29, 2021

-The College Autism Summit, sponsored by the College Autism Network, brings together scholars, practitioners, administrators, employers, self-advocates and their family members to discuss evidence-driven strategies that help support college students with autism and related learning differences.
+The College Autism Summit, sponsored by the College Autism Network, brings together scholars, practitioners, administrators, employers, and self-advocates to discuss evidence-driven strategies that help support college students with autism and related learning differences.
 Transition to college, experience while in college, and transition to employment and independent living are all areas of focus.

 The College Autism Summit is offered by the College Autism Network in partnership with the Frist Center for Autism and Innovation at Vanderbilt University.